Public Lecture "The Ageless Voice of the Young: Fostering Emerging Liturgical Musicians" by Mr Steven C. Warner.

 Watch the lecture here

-Public Lecture "I am what I ritualise: identity, theology, and liturgy in a secular context" an online public lecture by The Rev Canon Lizette Larson-Miller.
+Public Lecture "I am what I ritualise: identity, theology, and liturgy in a secular context" by The Rev Canon Lizette Larson-Miller.

 On 8 May 2023 the ACU Centre for Liturgy had the honour of hosting Dr Lizette Larson-Miller, Canon Precentor of the Anglican Diocese of Huron, for a public lecture on this very relevant topic.